DataDog/integrations-core/docs/dev/python.md

 ## Python 2 or Python 3?

 Integrations run either within the Agent's embedded Python environment or within the testing environment.
 The current version of the embedded environment is recorded in the [Omnibus code][1].
-The Agent and testing environments are Python 2, but an eventual upgrade to Python 3 is inevitable, thus new Integrations must be compatible with both versions.
+The Agent and testing environments are Python 2 for Agent v6, and Python 3 for Agent v7.
+Make sure your Integrations are compatible with both versions.

 ## Install Python